 Let’s look at Task 2 before doing Task 1.
-It’s much quicker and easier task, and it will give us some warm up practice in reverse engineering before we dive into much more involved Task 1.
+It is a much quicker and easier task, and it is a good warm-up practice in reverse engineering before we dive into the much more complicated Task 1.

 The organizers of recommend IDAPro or Binary Ninja.
-IDAPro is indeed an excellent tool, unfortunately to get the full functionality you have to buy a the full version which is quite pricey.
-I never used the Binary Ninja, looks like a good tool, but also costs some money.
+IDAPro is indeed an excellent tool, but unfortunately in order to get the full functionality you have to buy the complete version which is quite pricey.
+I have never used the Binary Ninja, looks like a good tool, but also expensive.

-First one is a web application, you don’t need anything to install, second one is an open source tool which is package with many distributions.
-For example on Mac you can use excellent Homebrew package manager to install it.
+The first one is a web application, you don’t need anything to install.
+The second one is an open source tool which is a package with many distributions.
+For example, on Mac you can use the excellent Homebrew package manager to install it.

 brew install radare2

-Radare will come handy for the Task 1.
+Radare will come in handy for Task 1.
 In this task we’ll stick with Dissasembler.io.

 - Download libclient_crypt.so